petros94/monte-carlo-gridworld/readme.md

 ### Agent Description

-The agent uses Monte Carlo to reach the optimal policy.
+The agent uses Monte Carlo (with ε-greedy) to reach the optimal policy.

 It generates 5 episodes with the current policy, then evaluates the policy using the mean sum of expected discounted rewards for each state.